poissonconsulting/chk/dev/reference/chk_range.md

 - inclusive:

-  A flag specifying whether the range is exclusive.
+  A flag specifying whether the range is inclusive.

 - x_name: